comsystan/comsystanj/description/Description2DImage.md

 - Reiss et al., Chaos, 2016, [DOI 10.1063/1.4966539](https://doi.org/10.1063/1.4966539)

 ### Lacunarity
-- Lacunarity is computed of a binary image
+- Lacunarity of a binary image
 - 8-bit binary or grey images
 - The number of boxes with distinct sizes can be set
 - Shows a double logarithmic plot of lacunarities